fred-cook/Bass-map/README.md

 The script is set up to run in Github workflows at 1pm on the first of every month.
 This should automatically update the `permanent_locations.csv` and `guest_locations.csv` in the root of the repository.
 However you can also run it locally by following these steps:

 1. Make sure you have UV installed, this can be achieved with `pip install uv` if you already have python, or by following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/)
 2. Create a google maps places API key [here](https://developers.google.com/maps/documentation/places/web-service/overview).
-Create a `.env` file in the root of the directory and paste the key in.
+Create a `.env` file in the root of the directory and paste the key in like so : `GOOGLE_MAPS_API=<your key here>`
 3. Run the following command from the terminal: `uv run python main.py`.
 This should create two `csv` files of the permanent and guest Bass locations.
 4. To create a custom layer in Google maps go to [MyMaps](https://www.google.com/maps/d/?hl=en), click create a new map and upload the two csvs